kumoai.experimental.rfm#

 KumoRFM consists of three main components:

-3. KumoRFM: The main interface to query the relational foundation model
+3. KumoRFM: The main interface to query the relational foundation model.

 Workflow#